 The creative and innovative brain behind this absolutely wonderful garden is Nek Chand Saini.
 In fact, the story of the creation of Rock Garden itself is an interesting one.
 Nek Chand was one of many people who came to Chandigarh from Pakistan when the country was formed at the time of Indian Independence from the British.
 He joined Punjab State Public Works Department (PWD) in 1950, at a time when Chandigarh was being built by its architect Le Corbusier.
 Nek Chand used to look after the stores that had the material required for building a city.
 After his office hours, he used to collect the waste materials and broken items from several parts of the city, and make statues and sculptors out of it.
 To hide his hobby from the others, he chose a location that used to be the protected area near Sukhna Lake.
-Since the area was protected, nobody wandered in that area.
-He was successful in hiding his work from the rest of the world for a good 18 years!!
+Nobody wandered in that area since the area was protected.
+He was successful in hiding his absolutely wonderful work from the rest of the world for a good 18 years!!

 Welcome board carved on a rock!

 The work was finally discovered by the authorities in 1975!
 One section of the administration wanted all of the work to be destroyed, as the “construction” was illegal, and wanted Nek Chand to be dismissed from his job!
 However, when public became aware of the amazing work, they decided to stand by and support him.
-Owing to the enchanting work already done by him, and the public support, the authorities appointed him and 50 other labourers to continue the beautiful work of art full time.
-The result of that is the wonderful Rock Garden that you see today.
+Owing to the enchanting work already done by him, and the public support, the authorities appointed him and 50 additional labourers to continue the beautiful work of art full time.
+It is the result of that wise decision that you see the wonderful Rock Garden today.